Loading...

 grep PROJECT_ROOT ~/.bashrc

-~/.bashrc is a common place for user-level exports that must load in interactive shells.
-If the export line is missing, the variable will not persist.
+~/.bashrc is a common location for user-level exports intended to load in interactive shells.
+If there is no match, the variable will not persist by default.

-# No output means the variable is not set in ~/.bashrc
+# No output means the variable is not defined in ~/.bashrc

-Step 3 : Add the export line to persist the variable.
+Step 3 : Add a persistent export line.

 Command